+One of the most popular models for conducting exposure is based in CBT.
 The cognitive model describes bidirectional influences among thoughts, emotions, and behaviors, which form feedback loops (Clark, 1986; Alford & Beck, 1997).
-The cognitive model thus proposes modification of maladaptive cognitions and employment of behavioral experiments to uncover more realistic and adaptive ways of thinking, which ultimately lead to fear reduction (Beck, 1976; Beck, 2011).
+This model thus proposes modification of maladaptive cognitions and employment of behavioral experiments to uncover more realistic and adaptive ways of thinking, which ultimately lead to fear reduction (Beck, 1976; Beck, 2011).
 The cognitive model of social anxiety disorder specifically highlights maladaptive beliefs related to exaggerated probability (i.e. overestimation of the likelihood of an event occurring) and cost (i.e. overestimation of disastrous consequences) of socially unacceptable events (Clark and Wells, 1995).
-Therefore, exposure is viewed as a way to correct these beliefs and facilitate fear reduction, and is presented as such.
+Therefore, exposure is viewed as a way to correct these beliefs (cognitive change) and thus facilitate fear reduction/habituation, and is presented as such.

+In addition, another increasingly popular way to frame exposure for anxiety disorders is through an Acceptance and Commitment Therapy (ACT; Hayes, Strohsahl, & Wilson 1999) framework.
+From an ACT perspective, psychopathology arises out of low “psychological flexibility” (Hayes et al., 2006).
+The ACT model of psychological flexibility integrates six major components: cognitive defusion, acceptance, contact with the present moment, self-as-context, values, and committed action.
+ACT primarily strives to change the function of psychological events (e.g. thoughts, feelings), rather than to alter the events themselves (Hayes & Pierson, 2005).
+ACT draws upon exposure exercises for anxiety to promote the acceptance of fear in order to facilitate meaningful living even when fear is present, an approach with some empirical support for the treatment of social anxiety disorder (Craske et al, 2014) and mixed anxiety disorders (Arch et al., 2012).

+Another component from the ACT model – emphasizing personal values - provides a potential framework for exposure.
+Exposure from a values perspective would encourage aligning behavior with what is important and meaningful, without regard for the presence or absence of internal experience.
+Preliminary support exists for framing interventions from a personal values perspective in efforts to promote health behaviors that hold long-term consequences (e.g., Anshel & Kang, 2007; Anshel, Kang, & Brinthaupt, 2010) and to employ identification of personal values to improve outcomes in potentially anxiety-provoking performance situations (e.g. Miyake et al., 2010).
+It is worth studying whether these different rationales produce differing outcomes, and whether they work through different processes.

 Because different rationales may create different contexts for learning, framing exposure from distinct theoretical perspectives may result in distinguishable patterns of within session subjective levels of fear.